Students at the Information School have access to a wide variety of software for home, in the Information School labs, and in UW's CRC labs.

 Software for Home and Instructional Use

 Every UW student, staff member, and faculty member has an Office 365 license.
 This license allows you to download and install Microsoft Office 365 ProPlus (Word, Excel, PowerPoint, Outlook, OneNote, Access, Skype for Business) on up to five computers (Windows or macOS).
-You can get Office 365 ProPlus from the UW-IT UWare site, just go there and then select Students or Faculty and Staff.
+More information about Office 365 ProPlus and how to download it are available at the UW-IT UWare site.

 Microsoft Development Tools

 Microsoft has made software available to students, staff, and faculty through Azure Dev Tools for Teaching.
 Through this program, you can download free copies of Windows (client and server), Access, Visio, Project, Visual Studio Code, and SQL Server Management Studio, among other titles.
-Some products can be installed directly; others require you to mount a disk image or expand the disk image (usually an ISO file) to a flash drive, CD or DVD first and then install from the media.
 To obtain this software, go to the Azure Dev Tools for Teaching site, enter your UW email address, select "Work or school account," and then enter your UW credentials at the UW login page.

 The Information School has an OnTheHub site where you can download various software titles like IBM SPSS, Parallels Desktop, EndNote, Norton Security and Adobe Creative Cloud.
 Most titles are free and some are discounted.